aheez/COE_516_Notes/docs/PHYSecurity.md

 	- Used by IoT devices while simultaneously canceling it and exchanging secret keys for encryption
 	- No prior knowledge on the location of an adversary is needed
 - Cooperative Jamming (CJ):
-	- Uses 3rd device to actively targets adversaries in order interfere with their attemps
+	- Uses 3rd device to actively targets adversaries in order interfere with their attempts
 	- Precoding techniques are used to not affect the communication between legitimate devices
-	-
+	- It also requires that the jammer and controller both have antenna arrays as well as actuator's and adversaries' Channel State Information (CSI)
+	* It does not require a specific protocol